griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

 ### July 10, 2024

 * Updated to work with Griptape v0.28.0
+* Fixed tool, config, ruleset, memory bugs for creating agents based on update to v0.28.0
-* Added WebSearch Drivers: DuckDuckGo and Google Search.
+* **New Nodes** Added WebSearch Drivers: DuckDuckGo and Google Search.
 To use Google Search, you must have two API keys - GOOGLE_API_KEY and GOOGLE_API_SEARCH_ID.

 ### July 9, 2024